nyolamike/awamo_math_challenge/README.md

 Go to php my admin and see that the master db has been created

+# And thats our back end
+show slide

 #demo _hidding data from response

 # future improments
 - database migrations
+- cross db queries (back officee)
+- other data formats like xml, yaml, toml etc

+# hopes
+- to build a cloud platform like firebase where app backends cand be easily
+bootstrapped and store for people their data
+- create the (Not Your Object Query Language), as a specification for requesting data from datasources